DiegoCoronel/ceylon-jboss-swarm/README.md

 ### Creating a local repository

-First, we'll use the Ceylon Swarm plugin for Gradle to create a local repository containing the many parts of Wildfly Swarm.
+First, we'll use the Ceylon plugin for Gradle to create a local Maven repository containing the many parts of Wildfly Swarm.
 From the folder `ceylon-wildfly-swarm-jaxrs`, run: